fastoch/SOLID-principles/README.md

 Besides constructor injection, there are more complex dependency injection **libraries** that inject the dependencies behind the scenes.

 With these libraries, we can usually also decide about the lifetime of our dependencies.

-There is no reason for the GPU to be active when we just want to do some office work, we could save some resources here.
+In our Computer class example, there is no reason for the GPU to be active when we just want to do some office work, we could save some resources.
-But for playing video games, we need the GPU resources.
+But for playing video games, we need the GPU.

+TO BE CONTINUED

 ## Dependency injection is a design pattern